ysbaddaden/syn/README.md

 ### `Syn::Future(T)`

-An object that will eventually hold a value.
+An object that will eventually hold a value... or not in which case it will report a failure (exception).

 Example: